pbrisbin/aurget/README.md

 needed.
 This is the only location configuration will be loaded from.

-Some config values have changed names, please update any existing config to match the example.
+Some config values have changed names, please update any existing config based on the provided example.

 The default options for `makepkg` have been changed from `--noconfirm` to `--syncdeps`.
 This can be adjusted in your config file.

-Temporary files are left in place after aurget quits.
-They are cleared on startup only.
+Temporary files may be left in place after aurget quits.
+They are actively cleared on startup only.

 Aurget no longer uses a lock file to prevent multiple instances from being run at once.
 Don't hurt yourself.